-Kyler Murray Rumors: Star Wants 'Big-Time Money' from A's Amid Meeting
+Conflicting Reports Surround Kyler Murray's Request for More Money from A's

 Oklahoma quarterback and Oakland Athletics draftee Kyler Murray is deciding whether to continue his football career in the NFL or move on to baseball, and it appears money could play an important factor.

 According to Mike Leslie of WFAA, Murray is hoping to get $15 million from the Athletics to stick with baseball.
 He will reportedly declare for the NFL draft if he doesn't get "big-time money."

-However, Susan Susser of the San Francisco Chronicle reported the $15 million figure is "too high," but that the A's and Murray's representatives "are working on something creative to accommodate him."
+However, Susan Slusser of the San Francisco Chronicle reported the $15 million figure is "too high" but that the A's and Murray's representatives "are working on something creative to accommodate him."
+Slusser later added that Murray did not make any sort of monetary demand and that the purpose of the meeting was "exploring ways to ensure his baseball future."

+Jeff Passan of ESPN shared details of the financial discussions between the two parties:

 The outfield prospect was drafted No. 9 overall in the MLB draft in June and signed a $4.66 million signing bonus.